 Future?
 Cera couldn't believe what Mako was talking about.
 He must be joking.

-"Um…" she said, trying to get her out of the situation, "I think I may have already had enough magic for one day."
+"Um…" she said, trying to get herself out of the situation, "I think I may have already had enough magic for one day."

 "Indeed," replied Mako, "which is why you shall meet your host… tomorrow."